 How cloud cost optimization mitigates the effects of tool sprawl

 For example, the Dynatrace team investigated its Amazon Elastic Block Store (EBS) usage.
-To discover why EBS usage was growing in relation to the Dynatrace architecture, the team used Dynatrace Query Language (DQL) and instrumentation notebooks to determine what processes were using the resources.
+To discover why EBS usage was growing in relation to the Dynatrace architecture, the team used Dynatrace Query Language (DQL) and instrumentation notebooks.
+These tools helped them determine what processes were using the resources.
 “The team tweaked the Dynatrace [AWS] deployment and automated discrete sizings in Kafka, which helped us save a couple of million dollars,” Dollentz-Scharer said.

 “When we started deploying Grail in several hyperscaler locations, we were able to use more predictive AI from our Davis AI capabilities to make our orchestration even smarter,” Dollentz-Scharer continued.
 That enabled the Dynatrace team to reduce its EBS usage by 50%.

-Likewise, when an automation glitch deployed a batch of unneeded Kubernetes workloads into a new Grail region, Dynatrace instrumentation and tooling surfaced the problem and the team fixed it within 48 hours, enabling the team to manage cloud costs and save resources.
+Likewise, when an automation glitch deployed a batch of unneeded Kubernetes workloads into a new Grail region, Dynatrace instrumentation and tooling surfaced the problem.
+The team fixed it within 48 hours, enabling them to manage cloud costs and save resources.

 Reducing cloud carbon footprint

 A driving motivation for cloud cost optimization and resource utilization awareness is climate change.
-The effects of global climate change are evident everywhere, from wildfires to catastrophic flooding.
+The effects of global climate change are evident everywhere, from wildfires to hurricanes to catastrophic flooding.

-With its unique vantage point over the entire multicloud landscape, its workloads, and interdependencies, Dynatrace introduced the Carbon Impact app in 2023 to help organizations pinpoint and optimize their carbon usage with precision.
+As a result, Dynatrace introduced the Carbon Impact app in 2023.
+With its unique vantage point over the entire multicloud landscape, its workloads, and interdependencies, Dynatrace helps organizations pinpoint and optimize their carbon usage with precision.

 “Everyone has a part to play,” said a representative of a major banking group.
 “Our commitment is to achieve net 0 carbon operations and reduce our direct carbon emissions by at least 75%, and reduce our total energy consumption by 50%, all by 2030.”
 The organization has already met its commitment to switch to 100% renewable energy.

 The company’s IT ecosystem uses thousands of services across traditional data centers and hybrid cloud environments, and it’s continually growing.
-“It’s critical that we have observability of our energy consumption and footprint to monitor the impact of this growth over time,” he said.
+Accordingly, he said, “it’s critical that we have observability of our energy consumption and footprint to monitor the impact of this growth over time.”

 You can’t manage what you can’t measure

 The organization uses Dynatrace to optimize carbon consumption at the data center, host, and application levels.
-That looks like modernizing data centers from the ground up with sustainability and efficiency in mind and identifying underutilized infrastructure.
+As a result, they’re modernizing data centers from the ground up with sustainability and efficiency in mind and identifying underutilized infrastructure.

 “But it’s very important as we do this to find that sweet spot,” the banking group representative said.
 “We can’t risk the stability or performance of the services.”
 Critically, Dynatrace helps the group’s team observe how reducing energy consumption relates to resilience.